szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 Just as the title says.
 It's kind of funny considering the description of the weapon mentions Pit Fiends, which are Lawful Evil.

-It also makes the dispel-on-hit effect equal to those in the Staff of the Magi and Carsomyr.
+It also makes the charge ability of Dispel Magic effect equal in power as those in the Staff of the Magi and Carsomyr.

 Both changes are optional.